charlielee/boats-animator/docs/introduction/system-requirements.md

 ## Hardware

+Boats Animator is built on Electron, which is in turn built on Chromium.
+If your system is able to run recent versions of Chromium based web browsers, then Boats Animator is likely to have similar performance.
+The following are based on the system requirements for Chromium:

 - Intel Pentium 4 or later with SSE2 support
 - 1 GB of RAM
 - 1 GB of available storage